fmidev/rack/src/INSTALL.md

    issue `./build.sh clean` and rerun `./build.sh`.

 3. Run `./install.sh`
+   In success, the script will also prompt for copying utility scripts in the same target directory

 If hdf5 or sz libraries raise errors upon invocation of Rack, ensure that both libraries are available, for example with